plmercereau/NixOS/README.md

 You should now be able to connect to the newly installed system with ssh, using the local IP address which you noted down before the reboot.

-Check that we are on the correct nix channel
+First check that we are on the correct nix channel
 ```
 sudo nix-channel --list
 ```